TheoEwzZer/chocolatine/README.md

 All environment variables’ values will be strings.
 ```
 ```
-“available at the workflow level” means that the environment variables must be only defined once, and be available for all jobs and steps of the workflow.
+"available at the workflow level" means that the environment variables must be only defined once, and be available for all jobs and steps of the workflow.
 ```

 ### JOBS